-- A 50 foot wide buffer shall be provided between Parcel 31 and SR 64.
-Enhanced landscaping, including trees, berms, and golf course shall be provided within the buffer. - A 25 foot greenbelt shall be located between all residential development and the 330 foot wide FP&L easement.
-All building setbacks shall be measured from this greenbelt. - n.
-Building types on the 55 foot wide lots shall be in substantial conformance with the elevations presented at this meeting, unless a superior design is approved by the Planning Department. - o.
-The Homeowner's Documents for Stoneybrook Southeast (Parcels 31 and 32) shall include notices to inform homeowner's of that a portion of Parcel 32 will include two story multi-family residences in accordance with Condition N.(2)h. - p.
+- 1. A 50 foot wide buffer shall be provided between Parcel 31 and SR 64.
+Enhanced landscaping, including trees, berms, and golf course shall be provided within the buffer. - 2.
+A 25 foot greenbelt shall be located between all residential development and the 330 foot wide FP&L easement.
+All building setbacks shall be measured from this greenbelt.

+- n.
+Building types on the 55 foot wide lots shall be in substantial conformance with the elevations presented at this meeting, unless a superior design is approved by the Building and Development Services Department. - o.
+The Homeowner's Documents for Stoneybrook Southeast (Parcels 31 and 32) shall include notices to inform homeowner's of that a portion of Parcel 32 will include two story multifamily residences in accordance with Condition N.(2)h. - p.
 ACLF (Group Care) uses shall be permitted only in the parcels specifically identified in the Land Use Table of the General Development Plan. - q.
 Multi-family buildings in Parcels 3, 4, 7A, 8, and 10A shall be limited to 3 stories and 35' in height. - r.
 Multi-family on Parcels 2A and B, 7B, 10B, and 15A and B in excess of 35' in height shall have articulated roof lines, including elements such as windows, balconies, and other architectural features.
 Additionally, there shall be facade modulation, varied roof lines, and graduated stepback on higher stories.
 The building materials shall be compatible and complimentary with adjacent construction.
 Details for compliance with this stipulation shall be submitted with the request for Final Site Plan approval.
 To the extent meeting these requirements requires an alteration to the specific renderings stipulated as part of N(2)f(2) that change may be made with the Final Site Plan approval.

-O. (3) Signage
+O(3) Signage

 - a.
-One freestanding pole sign, in compliance with Section 737.5.3.3 shall be allowed per frontage for Parcels 20, 25 and 27.
-Any additional signs that may be permitted along State 64, I-75, or along any other street frontage shall be limited to ground signs, in compliance with Section 737.5.3.3.
-Pole signs in Parcel 20 shall maintain a minimum separation of 2,000 feet. - b.
-A project identification sign located at the project's westernmost entrance may contain a maximum sign area of 200 square feet.
+One freestanding pole sign, in compliance with Section 737.5.3.3 shall be allowed per frontage for Parcels 25 and 27.
+Any additional signs that may be permitted along State 64, 1-75, or along any other street frontage shall be limited to ground signs, in compliance with Section 737.5.3.3. - b.
+A project identification sign located at the project's westernmost entrance may contain a maximum sign area of 200 square feet (constructed on Parcel 23).
 The sign shall maintain a minimum setback of 125 feet from State Road 64 and a minimum distance of 500 feet from the pole sign along State Road 64 in Parcel 20.
-The design of the sign and surrounding wetland and water features shall be consistent with plan and elevation in Exhibit 5.
+The design of the sign and surrounding wetland and water features shall be consistent with plan and elevation in Exhibit 5. - c.
+Signage on Parcels 19 and 20 will be consistent with the signage plan attached hereto as Exhibit 16.
+All signage on Parcels 19 and 20 for the Heritage Harbour DRI shall be permitted as shown on the attached sign plan and key legend, Exhibit 16.
+No signs shall be permitted within the public right-of-way.
+Signage shall be placed so it does not conflict with vehicular clear zones, FDOT indices and clear zone requirements shall be met.

-O (4) Lighting
+O(4) Lighting